leoniv/ass_maintainer-info_base/README.md

 Gem for juggle with the [1C:Enterprise](http://1c.ru) application instances (aka infobase or information base) as easy as possible.
-Main thing of this gem is the `class AssMaintainer::InfoBase` which provides features to do it.
+Main thing of this gem is the class `AssMaintainer::InfoBase` which provides features to do it.

-## 1.0.0 realase

-- implemented support of infobase deployed on 1C: Enterprise server (aka server infobse)
-- isn't supporting configuration extensions
+In this gem defined two types of 1C application instance:

+1. application deployed on a 1C:Enterprise application server aka *server infobase*
+2. application deployed as a file aka *file infobase*

+Class `AssMaintainer::InfoBase` implements both types of applications but using difference mixins for each of them in constructor.
+Type of application, detects per type of connect string.

 ## Restriction